Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/02/facing-reality-ai.md

 ## Don't forget the good stuff

 I don't dislike machine assistance.
 Imagine you had a vast digital archive of photographs (most people have built up extensive collections).
 Using AI to understand what is in each picture, detect text, and categorise the images makes them immediately more accessible.
 There are many examples where AI could be filtering out and amplifying signals.
+I also love [Visual Studio's *IntelliCode*](https://www.stevefenton.co.uk/blog/2018/05/visual-studio-intellicode/) and similar assistive tools (some of which are based on the same bones as generative AI, which can make the disussion confusing).

-Machine-generated content does the opposite, amplifying noise and distortion until all signal is lost.
+Machine-generated content does the opposite of useful forms of AI, amplifying noise and distortion until all signal is lost.

-There ought to be a directive that machines and automation should be a net negative cost to individual time and energy.
+There ought to be a directive that **machines and automation should be a net saving for individual time and energy**.

 ## Getting philosophical with AI